 Each Monday we begin with dinner and socializing which is incredibly important for building community and friendships; because while many of the teens know each other from Hebrew School and synagogue, our students attend several different public and private schools.

-Madrichim means "counselor" or "someone who shows the way."
-In the Madrichim program teens have a chance to grow their skills and knowledge and be guides to younger children, showing them the way into Judaism.
+Madrikhim means "counselor" or "someone who shows the way."
+In the Madrikhim program teens have a chance to grow their skills and knowledge and be guides to younger children, showing them the way into Judaism.

-More specifically, the Madrichim gives students in Grades 7-12 the opportunity to lead and assist in the Hebrew School and Shabbat youth services.
-Rabbi Val supervises this robust program with help this year from rabbinic intern, Iliana Brodsky
+More specifically, the Madrikhim gives students in Grades 7-12 the opportunity to lead and assist in the Hebrew School and Shabbat youth services.
+Cantor Lazar supervises this robust program with help from Priscilla Murphy.

-This year we have 21 Madrichim working on weekday afternoons weekly assisting teachers in classes from Pre-K through Grade 6.
-Many Madrichim also meet one-on-one with students who need individual Hebrew help.
+Many Madrikhim also meet one-on-one with students who need individual Hebrew help.
 They provide extra help during craft activities and are excellent role models for younger children.
-One Madricha even leads a Jewish meditation elective for kids Grades 3-6.
-Six students are Shabbat Madrichim assisting Rabbi Val Lieber at Minyan Noar, the weekly service for Grades 3-6.

 BBYO is an international youth movement founded in 1941.
-Our chapter Yalla was founded by teens in the congregation in 2018.
+Our chapter, Yalla, was founded by teens in the congregation in 2018.
 BBYO is open to students entering 8th grade through the completion of 12th grade.
-Membership costs $249 and covers all 5 years.
 BBYO also offers summer experiences.

 For more information:

-In the fall of 2023 we are thrilled to launch JYCM - a new chapter/kvutzah of the growing Jewish Youth Climate Movement under the aegis of Adamah.
-Our new chapter is jointly organized with the teens of Park Slope Jewish Center and Hannah Senesh Community Day School.
-It is open to all teens.
-We kick off our kvutzah with introductions during our teen High Holy Day services with our first event on Sukkot afternoon in Prospect Park.
-This event will be led by teens on the leadership board of JYCM and will include a nature walk, text study and organizing.
-For more information, please contact Rabbi Val
+In the fall of 2023 we launched JYCM - a new chapter/kvutzah of the growing Jewish Youth Climate Movement under the aegis of Adamah.
+Our new chapter is jointly organized with the teens of Park Slope Jewish Center and The Senesh School.

 Our synagogue's Tzedek Committee welcomes teens to participate in our ongoing work in these four areas: immigration, environmental justice, racial justice and homelessness.